 Our friend Yuri concocted an original dressing for hiyashi chukka, that classic Japanese summer cold noodle salad with delicate slices of egg omelet, cucumber, and tomato.
 She kindly shared her recipe, which features a surprise ingredient: almond milk.
 The dressing is simple to make: just whisk everything together.
 This is a refreshing one!

-Few foods are better on a fiery hot day than chilled, spicy noodles.
+Few foods are better on a hot day than cold and spicy noodles.
 This dish is a heart-of-summer masterpiece.
 The sauce alone should always be in your fridge.
 It packs huge flavor.
 This recipe should make enough sauce for you to make this dish twice, so you can have an even easier dinner the next time around!

 Here we invert the standard ratio of vegetable to grain, using 7 cups of thinly sliced cabbage with one package of Umi noodles.
 The key is to sauté the cabbage quickly over high heat in two batches, unless you have a giant skillet and can do it in one.
 The entire dish is cooked over high heat, so everything gets golden, crunchy edges.

 Mee Goreng is everyday street food in Indonesia, Malaysia and Singapore.
 These simple and quick panfried noodles get coated in a caramelizing “sauce” made by sambal oelek (chile-garlic paste), soy sauce, brown sugar, and tamarind.
 This is really complex tasting, thanks to the curry powder and sambal oelek.
 It gets extra wonderful thanks to fresh greens and crispy shallots.
 It works equally well with tofu or shrimp, so you can easily make it vegan.

 This popular Japanese street food is the most hearty, lip-smacking cabbage pancake you could dream up, with layers of pork belly, crispy noodles, and a fried egg.
 It's a show stopper.